phantomics/april/README.md

 ### (restore-defaults)

-To restore all of Apex's state variables to the default values, enter the below:
+To restore all of Apex's state variables to the default values, enter:

 ```
 * (apex (restore-defaults))